common-workflow-language/user_guide/src/faq.md

 those Docker format containers using the Singularity engine.
 Directly specifying a Singularity format container is not part of the CWL standards.

+## How outputBinding.glob works
+The `outputBinding` section describes how to set the value of each output parameter.
+The `glob` field is used to return all file paths that match a specific pattern.
+The value of the glob field is the `output directory ` Wildcard characters can be used in the filenames when searching for files.

 ## Debug JavaScript Expressions

 You can use the <code>--js-console</code> option of <code>cwltool</code>, or you can try